My firstborn Lucie spoiled me rotten by coming at 39 weeks and 6 days, sparing me from even experiencing the “this is my due date” feeling.

 Ted took her to school, and I took a shower.
 (Oh, the days!)

 When I was alone again, the contractions came back to say hello.
-I couldn’t decide whether to keep my 10am acupuncture appointment or lay low at home, but after chatting with my midwife I decided to throw the bags in the car just in case and have Ted come back to drive me.
+I couldn’t decide buy ativan from canada whether to keep my 10am acupuncture appointment or lay low at home, but after chatting with my midwife I decided to throw the bags in the car just in case and have Ted come back to drive me.
 I had a few more regular contractions in the waiting room and while I was on the acupuncturist’s table.
 Then one huge one toward the end of my session was enough of a nudge to help us decide to head into the birthing center afterward rather than go home.

 11:30am: We arrived at the birthing center, and I felt sheepish, like maybe I shouldn’t be taking their time just yet.
 I didn’t want to be sent home after a false start.